-The Building Regulations (England & Wales) 2000 Approved Document B 2000 Edition requires that all escape doors be fitted with escape hardware that is simple to operate and does not require specialist knowledge or tools for its operation (e.g. panic bars).
+The Building Regulations (England & Wales) 2000 Approved Document B 2006 Edition requires that all doors on escape routes be fitted with escape hardware that is simple to operate and does not require specialist knowledge or tools for its operation (e.g. panic bars).